Last updated on 9th May 2022

 As the names suggest, pre-roll ads appear before other videos:

-Ads that are longer than 20 seconds can be skipped:
+Ads that are longer can be skipped:

 Mid-roll ads appear in the middle of video content, with a countdown letting viewers know when the ad is coming up: